daumiller/ssdp/doc/producer.md

 ## <a name="ssdp-producer-stop"></a> Producer.stop(bye_bye = true) ##
 `producer.stop(bye_bye = true)`

-Stop the search-response listener, and if currently running the periodic notifications thread.
+Stop the search-response listener, and if currently running, the periodic notifications thread.

 * `bye_bye`
   * If `true`, send a 'byebye' SSDP notification for each registered type, to indicate that the service is no longer available.